The RI Family Prosperity Report

 As an example, the often cited unemployment rate, a narrow snapshot of employment only, has declined notably in Rhode Island, giving lawmakers occasion to trumpet success.
 However, when considering broader economic, social, and demographic data … all combined into a single index over a longer period of time… Rhode Island actually fares very poorly, ranking 48th in the nation on the FPI index for 2015.
 In 2014 and 2012, the Ocean State ranked dead last.

 Truth in Numbers?
-While improving to 32nd in the 2015 unemployment rate, conversely, as part of its 48th overall FPI ranking, Rhode Island remained near the bottom in five of the six FPI sub-categories … ranking:
+While improving to 32nd in the 2015 unemployment rate, conversely, as part of its 48th overall FPI ranking, Rhode Island remained near the bottom in five of the six FPI sub-categories in 2016 … ranking:

 - 50th in Family Health